 Dear Deputy Mayor Kevin Ashe and City Councillors of Pickering:

 After engaging in a number of meetings with the members of City Council, we have come to the conclusion that the City Council of Pickering has little to no regard towards the well-being of its residents, especially its Black residents.
-It is disheartening that despite our mutual agreement on the importance for the voices of youth leadership to be heard, the Pickering City Council has met these community voices with deliberate vague actions, passive attitudes and disregard to
+It is disheartening that despite our mutual agreement on the importance for the voices of youth leadership to be heard, the Pickering City Council has met these community voices with deliberate vague actions, passive attitudes and disregard to concerns presented.

 As members and allies of the Black community of Pickering, we were appalled at the mishandling of the establishment of the Pickering Anti-Black Racism Task Force.
 The City’s proposal to have its Cultural Advisory Committee (CAC) take a lead on addressing Anti-Black racism is both insulting and regressive, as their primary mandate is to promote and celebrate